Basic Specialist Training (BST) is the first step towards specialisation in medicine.

 Please note that we are unable to amend/correct submitted applications.
 Submitted applications are final.

 This annual event, hosted by the Forum is aimed at interns and final year medical students to provide valuable information at this critical stage in their career.
 The event is focused on specialty training as well as talks about medical career planning.

 Please click the following links for further details:

 You can apply to Basic Specialist Training programmes in four specialties:

 You can apply to more than one specialty, although very few candidates will apply to more than two specialties.

-First round offers will be made in March 2017.
+First round offers will be made within a couple of weeks of the interviews.
 There are usually three rounds of matching and offers.

 You will be required to bring two appraisal forms from two referees to your interview.
 Your referees are asked to rate your professional attitude and personal attributes on the appraisal form.

 All applicants are required to demonstrate their competency in the English Language in line with HSE specifications.
 Read more about English Language requirements here.